Sophia Chitlik: Personal life

 Chitlik has lived in Durham since 2017.
 She is a mother.
 Chitlik has lived in Los Angeles, Boulder, Budapest, Hungary, and Tel Aviv, Israel, and has done business in Israel.
 Chitlik attended New York University (NYU), majoring in Political Community Building.
 She is the winner of Jewish for Good's 2021 Young Leadership Award and is active in her synagogue, Beth El.
+She is married to Ben Abram, an energy company executive and the grandson of Morris B. Abram.
+In March 2025, the Federal Energy Regulatory Commission (FERC) alleged Abram's former company, American Efficient, had operated a fraudulent energy efficiency scheme and proposed fines of $722 million in civil penalties and $252 million in restitution against the company.
+In April 2026, FERC found that American Efficient "stole half a billion dollars from hard-working Americans" by collecting compensation through their "money-for-nothing scheme."
+FERC ordered American Efficient to disgorge approximately $410 million in unjust profits and imposed a civil penalty of $722 million.